 2021 has flown by in a whirl!
 We find ourselves still in the midst of the COVID-19 pandemic and all the inherent stresses of living and working within that situation.
 In MCB we are fortunate to have fantastic colleagues and trainees who have done their utmost best to do great research and teach their classes despite the numerous challenges caused by the pandemic.
 Our undergraduates have persevered and hopefully thrived through their studies this year.
 I'm proud of our efforts in these challenging times.

 In this issue we highlight the research of our two newest faculty, Dr. Jelena Erceg and Dr. Stacey Hanlon.
 They arrived last academic year and are establishing their research programs.
 Dr. Erceg studies gene regulation that occurs through changes in DNA structure, and Dr. Hanlon investigates chromosome segregation during cell replication.
 We are so happy to have them join our faculty.
-We also showcase the research of several other MCB faculty, our PSM/PM programs, as well as highlighting awards received by MCB graduate and undwergraduate students.
+We also showcase the research of several other MCB faculty, our PSM/PM programs, as well as highlighting awards received by MCB graduate and undergraduate students.

 In the next year we will face whatever is dealt us with the same fortitude we've displayed over the last two years.
 We have shown that we are strong and can rise to the challenges.
 We look forward to the days when we can meet again in groups to celebrate MCB faculty and student accomplishments.

+David Knecht Awarded 2021 Edward C. Marth Mentorship Award

+David Knecht

-David Knecht Awarded 2021 Edward C. Marth Mentorship Award The Marth Award was established by the UConn AAUP to recognize the leadership and dedication of Edward Marth, former Executive Director of the UConn AAUP Chapter, and to encourage and reward outstanding mentoring of graduate students by UConn Graduate Faculty members.
-It is awarded annually to a faculty member with an extraordinary record of exceeding the product of the student mentoring.
-Dr. Knecht has dem
+The Marth Award was established by the UConn AAUP to recognize the leadership and dedication of Edward Marth, former Executive Director of the UConn AAUP Chapter, and to encourage and reward outstanding mentoring of graduate students by UConn Graduate Faculty members.
+It is awarded annually to a faculty member with an extraordinary record of excellence and effectiveness in graduate student mentoring.

-David Knecht annually to a faculty member with an extraordinary record of excellence and effectiveness in graduate student mentoring.
 Dr. Knecht has demonstrated such a record, and the MCB department is happy that he has been recognized for his exceptional contributions to graduate student mentoring through this award.
 The Marth Award winner is invited to give a short address at the PhD graduation ceremony in May.
-Goldhamer Awarded NIH R01 grant for \$2.2M to Study Regulation of Satellite Cell Development, Programming and Differentiation by Myogenic Factors